fadhilfrizar/GetGo-Assessment-Test/README.md

 #### Acknowledgements

-- Rick and Morty API for providing the data used in the app
+- [Rick And Morty API](https://rickandmortyapi.com/). for providing the data used in the app
-- FittedSheet for providing the sheet presentation library used in the app
+- [FittedSheet](https://github.com/gordontucker/FittedSheets). for providing the sheet presentation library used in the app